andymac1091/CASA0005book/docs/03-prac3.md

 ## Descriptive statistics

 ### Histogram
-Now we have a look at a histrogram for our data.
+Now we have a look at a histogram for our data.
 Remember what we're looking at here.
-The x axis is the tempearture and the y is the frequency of occurance.
+The x axis is the temperature and the y is the frequency of occurrence.

 ```r